Palmchat: Distribution and habitat

 The species is endemic to the island of Hispaniola (in both Haiti and the Dominican Republic), and the adjacent Saona and Gonâve Islands, where it is common and widespread.
-It inhabits areas from sea level to 1500 m asl where palm savannas can be found, or other open areas with scattered trees.
-Where its food trees are present, it has adapted well to city parks and gardens.
+It inhabits areas from sea level to 1800 m.
+The species occupies a wide range of habitats, most commonly open savanna where royal palms are most common, but also other open, semi-open or even broadleaf and pine forest.
+They are only absent from the highest mountains and dense closed forest.
+Where its food trees are present, it has adapted well to human-modified habitat such as farmland city parks and gardens.

+The species is not thought to be migratory.
+Some have suggested that it may undertake localised movements after the breeding season, but the only evidence is a slight reduction in observed birds during this period in some areas.
+The species is a poor disperser and is not found on islands close to Hispaniola, although there is one uncorroborated report of a palmchat from Jamaica.

 Behaviour

 Palmchats are very sociable birds, often seen in small flocks containing several pairs, which will roost closely together with their bodies in contact.